New Guide for Financial Aid during Covid-19

 - An update released in early April allows awarding of emergency Federal Supplemental Educational Opportunity Grant (FSEOG).
 The CARES Act makes funding available for institutions to provide Emergency FSEOG awards for student expenses related to the disruption of campus operations due to coronavirus.
 The CARES Act also relaxes some of the normal awarding rules and allowing institutions to award Emergency FSEOG to students who might not otherwise be eligible.
 Learn more at:

-- An additional mandatory release of PowerFAIDS (25.4) is slated for release in mid to late June.
-This release will contain enhanced functionality to further assist aid offices with managing the distribution of the Higher Education Emergency Relief Funds (HEERF).
+- An additional mandatory release of PowerFAIDS (25.4) was released in June and contains enhanced functionality to further assist aid offices with managing the distribution of the Higher Education Emergency Relief Funds (HEERF).

 - PowerFAIDS 26.0 will be released mid-August and will contain annual award year updates.
 New functionality to manage HEERF funds reporting will also be included.